iiithf/ias-centerofmass/README.md

-# ias-centerofmass
-Generate Tensorflow serving model for finding center of mass of a number of balls.
+Glue service for center of mass model.